chef/automate/components/automate-chef-io/content/docs/iam-v2-guide.md

 #### Assigning Resources to Projects

-Projects can be assigned to Automate created resources on creation or update.
+Projects can be assigned to Automate-created resources on creation or update.

 To assign a team to projects, select a team from the _Teams_ list, then select **Details**.
 Likewise, to assign a token to projects, select a token from the API tokens list, then select **Details**.